benhoyt/benhoyt.github.com/writings/how-to-apply.md

 ## Endnote

 I work at Canonical, and we have to choose the best from the tens of thousands of job applications we get every month.
-Our interview process has been much-maligned by the Reddit mob.
+A lot has been said about our interview process, not all of it very kind.
 I'd love it if our hiring process was shorter, but the written interview part (the part people seem to protest the most) I actually find quite useful.

 Canonical's head of documentation wrote an article about [how our written interview also reduces bias](https://canonical.com/blog/written-interviews) in the interview process.